 Interested in which animals we have available?

 We do allow for a portion of our own-bred stock to be sold to budding owners.
-Please visit our available page.
+Please contact us and ask for a species list.